confluentinc/demo-scene/confluent-connector-github-demo/README.md

 mkdir github-streams && cd github-streams && touch build.gradle
 ```

 In your `build.gradle` file, you'll need the values from this directory's `build.gradle` file, so copy/paste them in.
-You'll need a `get-started.properties` file at the same directory level:
+You'll need a `get-started.properties` file at the same directory level.
+There's a `get-started.properties.orig` file in this demo to show you what that looks like:

 ```
 bootstrap.servers=